Minecraft-Malware-Prevention-Alliance/blog/src/content/blog/gasauth.md

 --------------------------------------
 *On July 30th, 2023*

-TheMisterEpic released a video [informing his audience of the vulnerability](https://www.youtube.com/watch?v=4t92Wlu5a3s) with help from the Nodus team.
+TheMisterEpic released a video [informing his audience of the issue](https://www.youtube.com/watch?v=4t92Wlu5a3s) with help from the Nodus team.

-After this video, MMPA deemed the vulnerability as declassified and decided it was better to inform the users instead of waiting for a patch, which led to the release of this blog post.
+After this video, MMPA deemed the issue as declassified and decided it was better to inform the users instead of waiting for a patch, which led to the release of this blog post.

 ## Credits

-- ChiefChippy2 (For initial vulnerability discovery and report)
+- ChiefChippy2 (For initial discovery and report)
-- [Nodus](https://nodus.gg) (For notifying us about this and their continued effort to fix the vulnerability)
+- [Nodus](https://nodus.gg) (For notifying us about this and their continued effort to fix the issue)
 - No Text To Speech (For reporting on this issue)
 - TheMisterEpic (For reporting on this issue)
 - xyzeva - (Writing the blog post)